 Whether you're into Air Max sneakers for their cult classic style or just their comfort, you won't want this wearable study in Postmodernism to look worn-out.
-Keep your Nike kicks -- and you, by extension -- looking their best by cleaning them regularly, no matter the model or material.
+Keep your Nike kicks — and you, by extension — looking their best by cleaning them regularly, no matter the model or material.
+Many materials were used across the product line, and each has its own cleaning requirements.

 Take the laces out of your sneaks before you clean them and soak them in a mixture of warm water and sneaker shampoo, mild laundry detergent or mild dish soap to get them clean.
 Rinse in a bowl of clean water, then repeat the wash if they're still dirty.